flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 Abnormal Alt.
 Law is meant to give the pilot the necessary control authority to recover the plane.

-In Abnormal, autotrim is turned off and roll control is switched to direct law, under which 4 spoilers are used for control instead of 2.
+In Abnormal, autotrim is turned off and roll control is switched to Direct Law, under which 4 spoilers are used for control instead of 2.

 When the plane has recovered, autotrim is enabled again, pitch and yaw control remain in alternate.
 This means flight controls will be **degraded** for the rest of the flight.

 ## Flying without Normal Law
-When encountering an issue with normal law and subsequently having to fly the plane in alternate law, the flight crew has to subsidize all the systems that are suddenly unavailable.
-The highest priority should be taking control of the airplane since the AP likely disconnected.
+When encountering an issue with Normal Law and subsequently having to fly the plane in Alternate Law, the flight crew has to subsidize all the systems that are suddenly unavailable.
+The highest priority should be taking control of the airplane since the Autopilot likely disconnected.

 Refer to the ECAM for information about the failure and current flight situation, warnings displayed will give you constraints like maximum speed which should be followed to stay